boschsauce/rubequ/README.md

 ```

 You can see all the other configurations on the [MPD site](http://mpd.wikia.com/wiki/Configuration).
-Make sure to change the music_directory where you downloaded rubequ.
+Make sure to change the music_directory where you downloaded Rubequ.

-Once the service is configured you have to restart MPD and start it back up again
+Once the service is configured, restart MPD and start it back up again
 so it can read the new configurations.
 You'll also be able to see any errors
 in your configuration when the server starts up.